 Some of these changes are being implemented as I write this (November, 2019), but others will be coming out in the next few months as we begin 2020.
-So, as you begin planning your content marketing for 2020, take these below changes into consideration.
+So, as you begin planning your content marketing for the coming year, take these below changes into consideration.

-Note: If you need some help planning your 2020 content, I highly suggest checking out my blog post on The 2020 List of Pet & US Holidays + How To Strategically Implement Them In Your Content.
+Update from the future: If you need some help planning your 2022 content, I highly suggest checking out my blog post on The 2022 List of Pet Holidays & How to Strategically Use Them In Your Pet Business.

 Okay, here are some changes coming your way (if they haven't already).

 1. Instagram is removing likes and video views from our feeds.

 Now, some of us love this and others are not happy, but this just further allows us to focus more on engagement.
 Are people interacting with us?
 Do they comment on your photos?
 Do they share it?
 Now, the experts are honestly expecting LESS interaction with posts, which means it's really time to kick the engagement into high gear.

 2. Facebook is revamping the desktop and mobile newsfeed.

 It's going to look a lot different.
 One of these changes: when you see Facebook posts on your mobile phone, you're only going to see the first three lines of posts (unless you click more).
 Keep that in mind as you produce your content.

 Just like Instagram, your likes aren't that big of a deal.
 They care about meaningful interactions, which go further than a simple like.
 Are they holding down their cursor and selecting one of the emotions instead (like love, surprise, sad, funny, or mad)?
 Are they commenting on your posts or sharing them?
 These will be WAY more important than likes and will result in how far up you show up and how many other people's feeds your post will show up in.

 4. Facebook is flagging 'salesy' and promotional words.